Monkey

 The Faithful City (for loyalty to the Crown in the Civil War) Click to show or hide the answer

-China's Pride, China's Sorrow Click to show or hide the answer
+(China's) Mother River, China's Pride, China's Sorrow, the Cradle of Chinese Civilisation Click to show or hide the answer

 Part Two